Dremaro/DataScienceProject/README.md

 # DataScienceProject
 This is the repository of the dataScience project Shayan and Alexandre are working on for the datascience class : cell segmentation and tracking

+# Anything else to say ?
+Let's mark it down